 For this test I’m using one of Canon’s finest lenses ever made.
 The 11-24 f/4.
 It’s an amazingly sharp lens.
 But it does suffer from diffraction, like all lenses, and it seems that wide lenses tend to suffer the most.

 This image was created at the Boardman Poplar Tree Farm, in Boardman, OR.
 The camera is tripod mounted and the aperture is at f/8.
-When you click on the image you’ll be shown a detail shot of the trunk area.
-This is a 1/1 view in Lightroom.
-Nice and sharp.
+There’s two images here.
+The first is the basic shot as set up and downsized for viewing here.
+The second image is a 1:1 screen capture showing the detail in the trunk, the subject I was focusing on.

 This lens is at its best performance between f/5.6 and f/8.
 If you go beyond that you’ll start to notice the diffraction starting to be an issue.
 However, I must say, in real-world shooting, I would be very comfortable with this lens at f/11.
 Even f/16 on many subjects, but f/22, as seen next, gets too soft for me.

-Here’s a shot at f/22.
-Click on the image and see the same trunk details.
-It’s a bit softer.
-But this is at f/22.
+Here’s the shot at f/22.
 There’s more depth-of-field therefore it should be sharper, right?

 Unfortunately, diffraction is happening.
 This is not usually an issue when we’re shooting wider open because the diffraction gets worse when the opening (aperture) is smaller.
 You probably already know that shooting wide open often gives you a softer image as well, so what’s going on here?